Blog>Cost Guides>How much do soundproof windows cost?

 Double glazing soundproofing

-If the levels of ambient noise outside your home are currently below 65 dB, double glazing should help you to reduce unwanted sound entering the property.
+If the levels of ambient noise outside your home are currently below 65 dB, double glazing should help reduce unwanted sound entering the property.

 Triple glazing soundproofing